 As a trader...
 Nothing is worse than spending all day...

 Going through chart after chart...
 It’s demoralizing.
 But that’s what is great about S.A.M.
 It does it for you!
 You don’t need to look at a single chart until S.A.M. has already identified a potential setup.

-Remember, you should always do your own due diligence before making an investment and S.A.M. specifically designed to help you find squeeze setups in the market...
-And how you trade is up to you....
+Remember though, you should always do your own due diligence before making an investment S.A.M. is a research tool specifically designed to help you find squeeze setups in the market and shouldn’t be treated as official recommendations

+And how you trade is up to you...

 But here’s the thing...
 That example I just showed on FSLR...